mrtyson93/insurancemasters/README.md

 # Part 2

+- **Note**: All User Stories are expressed as user stories if you click into the details of a PBI.
+The titles of the PBIs are shorter on the backlog for brevities sake.

 - **Forecasted Points**: 100 Points Per Sprint
 - **Rationale**: There are 270 total points of User Stories planned in our backlog which are planned to complete throughout the semester.
 There are three sprints so we divided by three and rounded up to an even 100.
 This will allow us to plan all of the user stories throughout the next three sprints.